History

 October 9-12

-- Alkaline Trio perform four sold out shows, featuring two full albums each night from the band’s catalogue.
+- Alkaline Trio performs four sold-out shows, featuring two full albums each night from the band’s catalog.

 December 6